cwise24/snopsy/docs/module7/1_intro.rst

      - Requires a full mesh of connections between all iBGP routers or the use of route reflectors or `confederation`_.

 .. _confederation: https://www.rfc-editor.org/rfc/rfc1966

+Once you beging to configure BGP, you will see the following states process on your router.
+These states will progress based on the BGP messages exchanged between the routers.

 .. list-table:: BGP States
    :widths: 25 25
    :header-rows: 1